Will SCOTUS bar counting mail ballots after Election Day?

 Contract Snapshot

-The market resolves to "Yes" if the Supreme Court, in Watson v.
-Republican National Committee, rules before August 1, 2026, that federal election-day statutes preempt a state law allowing mail ballots cast by Election Day to be received and counted afterward.
-Conversely, the market resolves to "No" if such a ruling does not occur by August 1, 2026.
-The market will close early if the event occurs, otherwise, it closes by August 1, 2026, at 10:00 am EDT.
+The market resolves to YES if the Supreme Court, in Watson v.
+Republican National Committee, rules before August 1, 2026, that federal election-day statutes preempt state laws allowing post-election day receipt and counting of mail ballots cast by Election Day.
+Conversely, the market resolves to NO if this specific ruling does not occur by August 1, 2026, when the market closes.
+The outcome will be verified from the Supreme Court, and insider trading is prohibited.

 Available Contracts